 that I've created.
 But you should probably read this summary anyway.

-First of all, let me state that what I am doing here is a free service to the emulation community.
+First of all, let me state that what I am doing here is a service to the emulation community.
 I am not made of money and as such, can not afford to pay hundreds of dollars in additional and unnecessary fees.

 Australian Customs have very random ways of determining if a particular imported item should be charged import duty.
 There doesn't seem to be any rules they stick to (though there ARE laws and rules, but they don't abide by them).
 Some packages they will stop, and others containing identical items, they will allow through without a hitch.
 They will charge me

 taxes and import duty if they feel like it, simply for the pleasure of dealing with them, and make me fill out

 Therefore, it's very important how you send the package to me from overseas.

 (This info may change from time to time depending on further research into this matter)

 NOTE!
 Depending on where the package comes into the country depends on the